kometbomb/prototracker-modular/MODULES.md

 ### Automation

-This module outputs the value from the automation timeline.
+This module outputs the value from the automation timeline at the current song position.
 Use mousewheel to select the automation track.

 | Output | Description |
 |--------|-------------|